Moderate deviations for stabilizing functionals in geometric probability

-Moreover, at the moment of its birth each particle begins to {\it grow} radially with constant speed $v$ until it hits another particle or reaches a certain maximal admissible size -- in both these cases it stops growing.
-In analogy to the basic RSA, a particle is accepted if it does not overlap any previously accepted one and is discarded otherwise.
-The functional of interest is again given by $\xi(x,\mathcal{X}) = 1$ if the particle centered at $x$ has been accepted and $0$ otherwise.
-This model, going also under the name of the Johnson-Mehl growth process in the particular case where the initial radii are $0,$ has attracted a lot of interest in the literature, see \cite{PY2,BY2} and the references therein.
+Moreover, at the moment of its birth each particle begins to \emph{grow} radially with constant speed $v$ until it hits another particle or reaches a certain maximal admissible size $ \rho $ -- in both these cases it stops growing.
+In analogy to the basic RSA, a particle is accepted if it does not overlap any previously accepted one and is rejected otherwise.

-It is known, see ibidem, that the so-defined functional $\xi$ is strongly exponentially stabilizing.
-The boundedness of $\xi$ follows by its definition.
-Consequently, $\xi$ satisfies the conditions and hence also the conclusions of Theorems~\ref{probabilities}, \ref{MDPTWI} and \ref{MDPmeasure}.
+The mark of a point now consists of the time stamp plus the initial radius of the corresponding ball.
+The functional of interest is again given by $\xi(\marked{x},\marked{\X}) = 1$ if the particle centered at $x$ has been accepted and $0$ otherwise.
+This model, going also under the name of the \emph{Johnson--Mehl growth process} in the particular case where the initial radii are $ 0 $, has attracted a lot of interest in the literature, see \cite{PY2,BY2} and the references therein.